PatSunter/credo/doc/examples/raytay-run-basic.rst

 .. image:: ./RayTayBasic/Vrms-timeSeries.png

-In the script above you can see the output path requested for the model was `./output/raytay-scibench-uwa-basic`.
+In the script above you can see the output path requested for the model was `./output/raytay-scibench-credo-basic`.

-.. _uwa-examples-raytay-run-basic-outputdir:
+.. _credo-examples-raytay-run-basic-outputdir:

-If you have a look at the contents of the directory, as well all of the standard output that an Underworld run saves [#f1]_, you'll see several things specific to UWA:
+If you have a look at the contents of the directory, as well all of the standard output that an Underworld run saves [#f1]_, you'll see several things specific to CREDO:

-* An `uwa-analysis.xml` file, recording a summary StGermain format XML of over-rides or new components created to complete the required analysis specified in the UWA script;
+* An `credo-analysis.xml` file, recording a summary StGermain format XML of over-rides or new components created to complete the required analysis specified in the CREDO script;
 * `ModelRun-RayTay-basicBenchmark.xml` and
-  `ModelResult-RayTay-basicBenchmark.xml` files, which keep a record of what UWA was asked to run and the result it produced
+  `ModelResult-RayTay-basicBenchmark.xml` files, which keep a record of what CREDO was asked to run and the result it produced
 * `Vrms-timeSeries.png`, a saved copy of the image shown above [#f2]_.

 The contents of the ModelRun and ModelResult XML files should look something